marcgardent/markdown2cgdoc/README.md

 * Output the complete `HTML` page with the `CSS` for reviewing.
 * Output the `HTML` for publishing the puzzle game!

-> The markdown stays *human-readable* for share on the forum and maintainers!
+> The markdown stays *human-readable* for sharing on the forum and maintainers!

 ## Usage